williamreidVersion1/TGCO-May2025-Answer/README.md

-# 🧩 The Great Code Off: Safe Coordinates Challenge (Digit Product Edition)
+# 🧩 The Great Code Off: Safe Coordinates Challenge

 In a 2D grid world, a robot starts at coordinate (0, 0) and can move **only horizontally or vertically** one square at a time.